akrylysov/abrvalg/README.rst

 Abrvalg doesn't require any third-party libraries.

-How the language looks like:
+What the language looks like:

 .. code-block::